auth0-blog/angular-auth0-aside/README.md

 ## Installation

-Clone this project and from the root, run the following commands to install dependencies for the server and client-side:
+Clone this project.
+From the root directory, run the following commands to install dependencies for the server and client-side:

 ```
 $ npm install